zakariabelourga/supabase-auth/TEAMS_IMPLEMENTATION_PROGRESS.md

         *   Implement logic to handle scenarios where the sole Admin/Owner attempts to leave the team or if their account is deleted (e.g., require ownership transfer or team deletion).

 3.  **Active Team Context Switching (from TF FR4.1-FR4.3):**
-    *   Develop UI for users to select an "active" team context (e.g., a dropdown in the main application layout).
+    *   UI for users to select an "active" team context is already in the sidebar in app-sidebar.svelte and team-switcher.svelte.
     *   Implement state management (e.g., Svelte store, potentially persisted in `localStorage`) for the `activeTeamId`.
     *   Ensure all data displays (item lists, dashboards) and data creation forms are filtered by and associated with the `activeTeamId`.
     *   Provide a clear visual indicator of the currently active team in the UI.